-3-III.F.
-Prohibition Against Denial of Assistance to Victims of Domestic Violence, Dating Violence, Sexual Assault, or Stalking
+3-III.G.
+Prohibition Against Denial of Assistance to Victims of Domestic Violence, Dating Violence, Sexual Assault, Stalking, and Human Trafficking

-The Violence against Women Act of 2013 (VAWA) and the HUD regulations at 24 CFR §5.2005(b) prohibit PHAs from denying admission to an otherwise qualified applicant on the basis or as a direct result of the fact that the applicant is or has been a victim of domestic violence, dating violence, sexual assault, or stalking.
+The Violence against Women Act (VAWA) and the HUD regulations at 24 CFR §5.2005(b) prohibit PHAs from denying admission to an otherwise qualified applicant on the basis or as a direct result of the fact that the applicant is or has been a victim of domestic violence, dating violence, sexual assault, or stalking.